This Airline Ended Its Skirts-Only Policy For Female Flight Attendants After 70 Years

 "There is no progress without change," the airline told Business Insider in a statement.
 "Now is the time to make this happen by working together to review the uniforms that accurately reflect the values we represent,” Cathay Pacific said to Business Insider.

-A spokesperson for the airline released a statement yesterday saying, “Just as we recognize it is important to provide our customers with more choice, the same is also true for our colleagues.”
+A spokesperson for the airline released a statement yesterday saying, “Just as we recognise it is important to provide our customers with more choice, the same is also true for our colleagues.”

 Read These Stories Next: